 - Students may use scrap paper and a pencil for math calculations.
-Calculators are not permitted on the test.
+Calculators, phones, or translators are not permitted on the test.
 Some questions provide a calculator within the ACCUPLACER system that may be used.

 Students with Disabilities should contact Access & Equity Services in the Baker Center for Learning to arrange accommodations for placement testing.
 Test accommodations must be arranged BEFORE the test date.
 Accommodations may include, but are not limited to, screen magnification, taped administration, screen reader, writing accommodations, or use of a calculator.
 Documentation is required to provide test accommodations.

 Where to find preparation materials for the placement test:

 There are numerous websites that contain practice tests and information to help "brush up" on your skills.